Santiago Hills Assessment District

 Turf Removal and Landscape Renovations Projects

-Upon the passage of the increased landscape assessment in June 2015, City staff began work on a long-term, comprehensive plan to replace outdated and inefficient landscape and irrigation throughout the District over a number of years.
+Upon the passage of the increased landscape assessment in June 2015, City staff began work on a long-term, comprehensive plan to replace outdated landscape and inefficient irrigation throughout the District over a number of years.
 As part of that plan, and based on input from the Liaison Committee, the City considered two separate efforts: 1) Renovation of the large, landscaped area located from Chapman and Newport on the north, to White Oak Ridge on the south and referred to as the Handy Creek Paseo; and 2) Smaller renovation projects of landscaped areas throughout the District.

 Handy Creek Paseo Renovation Project

 In May 2015, the City held an open workshop at Chapman Hills Elementary School inviting the residents of Santiago Hills to provide input on the proposed plans.
 The conceptual plan was generally well received, and some additional suggestions were provided to the City staff and consultant.
 City staff shared with the residents that the cost estimate for the project was approximately $600,000 to $700,000 and it will take some time to amass sufficient funds to complete this project.
 Therefore, the Handy Creek Paseo renovation will have to be constructed in phases.
-The first phase will start at the corner of Chapman Avenue and Newport and is anticipated to begin in late summer 2017.
+The first phase will start at the corner of Chapman Avenue and Newport and is anticipated to begin in early 2018.

 Handy Creek Paseo Renovation Project Documents